Rishthegreat/Notes/School/Cold War.md

 	- US also has a lot of oil trade interests with these nations
 	- Many advisors advised against this because it might create tensions with other Islamic states and harm trade
 	- However, Truman believed it was the right thing to do

-#### National Security Act (1947)
-- Congress passes this Act
-- Department of Defense
-	- Secretary of Defense
-	- Joint Chiefs of Staff
-- National Security Council (NSC)
-- Central Intelligence Agency (CIA)
-- The Pentagon was created in order to house the Department of Defense

 #### NSC-68 (1950)
 - Quadruple US government defense spending to 20% of GNP